 When Joe started in trucking without having any cases, he was scared to death — but it was more of a calling for him than just a job.
 His passion for his work has led him now to mentor people, to help others find their passion and do what lights them up.

-His advice is to get out there and find the story that needs to be told.
+His advice to law firm owners is to get out there and find the story that needs to be told.

 Showcasing his passion makes him stand out from competitors.
 Joe’s true passion is finding the truth and truly helping people.
 Digging deep into every one of his cases and finding the real, human, compelling story.
 That’s his “why.”